corda/corda-docs-portal/content/en/docs/corda-os/4.5/corda-network/UAT.md

 tags:
 - UAT
 weight: 1
-title: 'Corda Network: Pre-Production Environment'
+title: 'Corda Network: Pre-Production environment'
 ---

-# Corda Network: Pre-Production Environment
+# Corda Network: Pre-Production environment

 Corda Network Pre-Production (or UAT) seeks to provide a test environment which is as close as possible to Corda Network in its make-up and operation.